Optimizing Ollama VRAM Settings for Using Local LLM on macOS (Fine-tuning: 2)

 What’s happening when LLM processing is slow (based on what I see)

-When using ollama run, LLM runs quickly, but when using Ollama through Dify or Continue, it becomes slow due to large context sizes.
+When using ollama run, LLM runs quickly, but when using Ollama through Dify or Continue, it becomes slow due to large size of context length.
 Let’s check the process with ollama ps.
 Below are examples – first one had the max context length 131072 and the second one had 24576:

 % ollama ps